 For those looking for ‘the next big thing’, there may be disappointing news because under the hoods, the 1S and Pro 2 remain almost identical to the previous generation M365 and M365 Pro.

 The 1S features a 250W motor limited to 25km/h (15.5mph), while the Pro 2 has a 300W rated motor (albeit now marketed as delivering ‘up to 600W’) and the same 25km/h top speed, both matching their predecessors.
 The vital statistics remain almost identical across the board too – 30 and 45km claimed ranges respectively, 8.5in air-filled tyres, and 100kg maximum carrying capacities.
-Water resistance remains limited at IP54, meaning that they’ll deliver protection against splashes only, rather than rain or standing water.
+Water resistance remains limited at IP54, meaning that they’ll deliver protection against splashes only, rather than being classed as a fully waterproof e-scooter.

 Instead of adding bells and whistles, Xiaomi has focussed on improving rider safety with the 1S and Pro 2 (as well as the Essential newcomer), perhaps with news of developing popularity and increased trials reaching China.

 This comes in the form of upgraded LED lights, with a 2W output front unit for better rider visibility in the dark, while the rear unit has been enlarged, integrating a built-in reflector.